 - Spending abroad

 Premium account has bundles for you to choose from

-Use ‘Pots’ to save money and earn up to 1.5% AER interest
+Use ‘Pots’ to save money and earn interest

-Monzo will advance your salary payment by one day, meaning you get paid 24 hours early
+Monzo will advance your salary payment by 24 hours

 Spending on your card abroad incurs no fees

 Unlimited free ATM withdrawals